 The Special Guardianship Team can provide a range of support to Special Guardians, including access to other services.
+The Special Guardianship Team welcome referrals at an early stage regarding any concerns (e.g. finances, mental health, education).

 Tel: 020 8379 8490 Email: specialguardians@enfield.gov.uk